Test in production without watermarks.

 After the solution is generated, you can access the Program.cs file, where you can input code and create/execute the application.

 The IronXL library can be downloaded and installed in different ways.
-We will only discuss two of these in this article.
+These are:

 To install the IronXL library with NuGet Package Manager in Visual Studio, open the NuGet Package Manager and search for IronXL in the Browse tab.